Learning to Fly: Let's simulate evolution in Rust (pt 2)

 }

-In most cases, the first variant is better, because it allows for the caller to catch the error and handle it - in our case though, the error reporting is simply not worth it, because:
+In most cases, the first variant is better, because it allows for the caller to catch the error and handle it easily - in our case though, the error reporting is simply not worth it, because:

 2. This is a toy project, we've already got like fifty other ideas hanging in the air tonight, no need to waste our time.